 As treatment progresses, most patients report the discomfort to be only mild and concentrated.
 For braces the mild discomfort happens after each appointment, and for Invisalign it’s each time you switch aligners.
 In both cases, the discomfort isn’t debilitating.

 With braces, there is a risk of irritation from wires or the metal brackets.
 In nearly all cases we can eliminate the cause of irritation very quickly.
 Also, these are rare circumstances for our patients.
-If you are experiencing irritation, give us a call and we’ll work with you to get your issue solved.

 For Invisalign, the risk here is that Invisalign is removable.
 Even very mild pain might tempt a patient to remove their aligners for some relief from the temporary discomfort.
 That’s exactly what you shouldn’t do.